apsillers/html5-netrek/README.md

 ##Deployment Notes##

-The code can be pushed to Nodester as-is in order to run an public instance.
-Once such instance is http://trekproxy.nodester.com/.
+There is an instance at https://netrek-apsillers.rhcloud.com running on the OpenShift PaaS.

 The code could be ported to run as a browser extension, where it might be able to take advantage of native TCP/UDP support.
 To build such a port, the `/js/net.js` file would need to be rewritten slightly to use native networking capabilities instead of socket.io.
 All other code can remain the same; `net.js` is the heart of the application, since it is responsible for processing all information from the server and sending tasks to `packets.js`, which is connection-agnostic.

-I have created experimental ports that are not yet ready for testing.
-These include a Chrome extension (using the new `chome.socket` API) and a PhoneGap Android application (using a custom-made plugin for TCP communication).
-These ports will be posted as branches when they reach an basic level of usability.
+There is an PhoneGap Android application (using a custom-made plugin for TCP communication) as a branch on this repository.
+It has not been updated in some time, and is missing many of the features of the master branch.

 ##Copyright and License##